 - Suspected Abuse: If one parent has been accused of abusing the child in the past, the judge will weigh this heavily when making a custody decision.
 He or she will most likely award custody to the other parent and only allow supervised visitation with the parent accused of abuse.

 A child custody battle isn’t something you want to go through alone.
 It’s in your best interest to speak to a qualified child custody lawyer in Des Moines, IA.
 He or she will provide excellent legal guidance and improve your chances of getting a good outcome.

-Schedule a consultation with a child custody lawyer in Des Moines, IA from Johnston Martineau Attorneys at Law today.
+Schedule a consultation with a child custody lawyer in Des Moines, IA from Des Moines Injury Law Attorneys at Law today.